The Best Foods Every Man Should Eat

 What Are the Best Whole Grains for Men?

 You can’t go wrong with any whole grain; their minerals and vitamins make them nutrient powerhouses.
 Still, we’ll pick our top six favorites and point out some of the health benefits that each provides.

-Corn: Hold up, isn’t this a vegetable?
+Wait, isn’t this a vegetable?
 Corn (or maize) fits the definition of one.
-However, corn kernels — you know, the stuff that popcorn is made from — in their full form contain the germ, bran and endosperm.
+However, corn kernels—you know, the stuff that popcorn is made from—in their full form contain the germ, bran and endosperm.
 Couple that with the fact that it’s the most cultivated and consumed food staple on Earth, and you’re looking at whole grain royalty here.
 You can also see that in addition to being dense with essential minerals as well as B vitamins and Vitamin C, corn is rich with lutein and zeaxanthin, carotenoids that studies have visibly shown can help prevent age-related macular degeneration.

-Remember, there are a plethora of other whole grains for you to choose from, including wheat, rye, millet, farro, sorghum and bulgur (or cracked wheat).
-There are also “pseudo cereals” — plants which produce seeds or fruits that are consumed as grains — like amaranth, wattleseed, buckwheat and everybody’s favorite superfood, quinoa.
+Though we’ve selected only six, there are a plethora of whole grains for you to choose from, including wheat, rye, millet, farro, sorghum, bulgur (or cracked wheat).
+There are also “pseudo cereals” – plants which produce seeds or fruits that are consumed as grains – like amaranth, wattleseed, buckwheat and everybody’s favorite superfood, quinoa.
 Each of these grains is distinct with their own set and varying degrees of nutrients, vitamins and minerals.
 All, however, are healthy options that deserve a spot on your plate.
 (Just not all of them in one sitting, okay?)